bit-dance/GSoC_Final_Report/README.md

 ### **3. Build a cluster to test storage**
 Here i made lots of affort to build a cluster to test the storage engine but i failed.
 Most of the time i spent on building the cluster and i have no time to test the storage engine.
 So i think it is very important to build a cluster to test the storage engine and ensure the correctness of the storage engine.

+## **Summary**
+In this GSoC,I have learned a lot, especially in building the environment.
+I have learned to read scripts myself, push images, compile using bazel, and run individual tests using bazel.
+I have also learned how to collaborate among communities and strengthened my confidence in participating in open source.
+I will continue to complete tasks and participate in the curve community.